Take a Break

 How long am I supposed to take a break for?

-The length of your break can vary.
+The length of the break may vary.

 You may need 5 minutes to look at something farther away than your screen.

-You may need 20 minutes to meditate and breathe.
+You may need 20 minutes to meditate.

 You may need an hour to walk outside or move your body.